 Pryde's direct business is geographically spread throughout the United States with its largest state (California) representing 17% of total premium volume.
 The next largest states include Texas, (6.0%); Georgia (5.5 %); Florida (5.4%); Mississippi (5.3%); 46 other jurisdictions, (61.3%).

 5.5 Competitive Analysis

-Pryde is doing a strategic analysis to help it develop a risk appetite statement and determine the competitive position of its various lines of business (LOBs) relative to its competitors.
+Pryde is undertaking a strategic analysis to inform the development of a risk appetite statement in alignment with the target competitive positioning of its four lines of business (LOBs).